-Melissa Tosca, CPA has served as our Executive Vice President of Finance since September 2022.
+Melissa Tosca, CPA has served as our Chief Financial Officer since July 1, 2024, and previously as our Executive Vice President of Finance from September 2022 to June 30, 2024.
 Ms. Tosca previously served as Executive Director of Finance and Corporate Treasurer for Neomorph from 2021 to 2022, where she managed the finance and accounting functions.
 She also served as Director of Finance and Accounting at Omniome from 2017 to 2021, building the accounting and finance infrastructure and managing financial operations.
-Prior to Omniome, she spent nine years at Caris Life Sciences from 2008 to 2017, serving in various leadership roles including Director of Finance and Accounting, Director of Financial Planning and Analysis and Senior Director of Sales Operations.
-She began her professional career in public accounting at Clifton Gunderson and later moved to Ernst & Young as an Audit Manager.
+Prior to Omniome, she spent nine years at Caris Life Sciences from 2008 to 2017, serving in various leadership roles including Director of Finance and Accounting at Clifton Gunderson and later moved to Ernst & Young as an Audit Manager.
 Melissa is a Certified Public Accountant and holds a BS in Accounting from the University of Arizona.